 Almost all chiropractors in Hong Kong have a website.
 Take a look.
 Does the information about the clinic appear to satisfy your key factors from step 1?

-Step 5 - Ring up for prices and services
+Step 5 - Call up for prices and services

 The vast majority of chiropractors in Hong Kong don't publish their prices online so you'll need to contact them to find out.
 While you may find this inconvenient, the bright side is that you can learn a lot about a clinic through your conversation with the receptionist.